saucelabs/sauce-docs/docs/web-apps/automated-testing/electron.md

 ## Limitations

-- Electron support is currently enabled only for automated testing on Windows 10 and 11, and MacOS 11, 12 and 13.
+- Electron support is only enabled for automated testing on Windows 10 and 11, and MacOS 11, 12 and 13.
 - Electron apps uploaded via REST API are not currently visible within the App Management of the UI.
 - Live testing and UI enhancements to come in a future release.